ahmed-aladdin/Library-System/README.md

 # Library Management System

 A simple C++ program representing a Library Management System.
-This program allows users to manage books and users in a library, including functionalities such as adding books, searching for books by prefix, printing information about borrowers, and managing library users.
+This program allows manager to manage books and users in a library, including functionalities such as adding books, searching for books by prefix, printing information about borrowers, and managing library users.

 ### Features